Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Preliminaries on Matrix Concentration

-\begin{remark} To achieve the fastest concentration rate, we minimize the right hand side of \eqref{equ:sub:concen} under the~restriction $\sum_{i=0}^t z_{i,t} = 1$.
+\begin{remark} To achieve the fastest concentration rate, we minimize the right~hand side of \eqref{equ:sub:concen} under the~restriction $\sum_{i=0}^t z_{i,t} = 1$.
 Note that the minimum of both $\sum_{i=0}^t z_{i,t}^2$ and $z_t^{(\max)}$ is attained with equal weights, that is $z_{i,t} = 1/(t+1)$, for $ i = 0,1,\ldots, t$.
-Thus, the fastest concentration rate is also attained with equal weights.
+Thus, the fastest concentration rate is attained~with~equal~weights.
 Furthermore, a union bound over $t$ leads to

-and the square root term dominates the error bound for large $t$.
-Recalling from \eqref{equ:simple} that $z_{i,t} = (w_i - w_{i-1})/w_t$,~we know that $w_t = t+1$ for this case.
-The bound in \eqref{equ:equal:con} reveals the superlinear rate of $\|\xb_t-\ttxb\|$ from Theorem \ref{thm:main-1}, since, as we will show in the following sections, the convergence rate becomes proportional to $\nbr{\barEb_t}$ as the iterates get sufficiently close to the optimum. \end{remark}
+We note that the square root term $\sqrt{\log(d(t+1)/\delta)/t+1}$ dominates the error bound for large $t$.
+Recalling from \eqref{equ:simple} that $z_{i,t} = (w_i - w_{i-1})/w_t$, we~know~$w_t = t+1$ for the equal weights.
+If fact, the concentration rate of $\|\barEb_t\|$ relates to~the superlinear convergence rate of $\xb_t$ (see Theorem \ref{thm:main-1}), because, as shown in the following sections, the convergence rate of $\xb_t$ is proportional to $\|\barEb_t\|$ when $\xb_t$ is sufficiently close to $\tx$. \end{remark}